Banks, funds agree on wider window for FX fix

 While regulators have shown little appetite for any wholesale shift of trading to some form of fully-regulated exchange-based system, the FSB did raise the prospect of creating a new independent utility to isolate and deal with all fixing orders.

-“While a central utility would full maximize netting opportunities, we have concerns about the feasibility of creating a central, global utility,” Deutsche Bank, the world’s second bigger currency trader, said in its response.
+“While a central utility would full maximise netting opportunities, we have concerns about the feasibility of creating a central, global utility,” Deutsche Bank, the world’s second bigger currency trader, said in its response.

-The WM/Reuters fix is compiled using data from Thomson Reuters (TRI.TO) and other providers, which is calculated by WM, a unit of State Street Corp (STT.N).
+The WM/Reuters fix is compiled using data from Thomson Reuters and other providers, which is calculated by WM, a unit of State Street Corp.